mohlcyber/OpenDXL-MISP-IntelMQ-Output/README.md

 For this particular use case we will collect data from the Malware Intelligence Sharing Platform (MISP) based on specific tags.
 We will parse the information and use OpenDXL as an output to share information across multiple DXL fabrics and platforms.
 OpenDXL as an output is not natively configured.

+### IntelMQ
 To add OpenDXL we first need to create a new BOT in /opt/intelmq/etc/BOTS.

 Add under Output the new DXL item e.g: